eriqande/rubias/README.md

                          mixture = chinook_mix,
                          gen_start_col = 5)
 #> Collating data; compiling reference allele frequencies, etc.   time: 2.32 seconds
-#> Computing reference locus specific means and variances for computing mixture z-scores   time: 0.40 seconds
+#> Computing reference locus specific means and variances for computing mixture z-scores   time: 0.31 seconds
 #> Working on mixture collection: rec2 with 772 individuals
-#>   calculating log-likelihoods of the mixture individuals.   time: 0.12 seconds
+#>   calculating log-likelihoods of the mixture individuals.   time: 0.13 seconds
-#>   performing 100 burn-in and 2000 more sweeps of method "MCMC"   time: 0.68 seconds
+#>   performing 100 burn-in and 2000 more sweeps of method "MCMC"   time: 0.67 seconds
-#>   tidying output into a tibble.   time: 0.10 seconds
+#>   tidying output into a tibble.   time: 0.12 seconds
 #> Working on mixture collection: rec1 with 743 individuals
-#>   calculating log-likelihoods of the mixture individuals.   time: 0.11 seconds
+#>   calculating log-likelihoods of the mixture individuals.   time: 0.13 seconds
-#>   performing 100 burn-in and 2000 more sweeps of method "MCMC"   time: 0.62 seconds
+#>   performing 100 burn-in and 2000 more sweeps of method "MCMC"   time: 0.65 seconds
-#>   tidying output into a tibble.   time: 0.14 seconds
+#>   tidying output into a tibble.   time: 0.13 seconds
 #> Working on mixture collection: rec3 with 741 individuals
-#>   calculating log-likelihoods of the mixture individuals.   time: 0.11 seconds
+#>   calculating log-likelihoods of the mixture individuals.   time: 0.12 seconds
-#>   performing 100 burn-in and 2000 more sweeps of method "MCMC"   time: 0.62 seconds
+#>   performing 100 burn-in and 2000 more sweeps of method "MCMC"   time: 0.65 seconds
-#>   tidying output into a tibble.   time: 0.09 seconds
+#>   tidying output into a tibble.   time: 0.10 seconds
 ```

 The result comes back as a list of four tidy data frames: